-A cautious mother would be able to tell the difference in a hiccup when she feels the irregularity, reduced intensity or duration of the foetus’s hiccups.
-These changes should not be ignored as it may put your baby’s life in danger.
-The hiccups in this instance usually occur due to limited or absence of air supply to your baby.
-When you sense there is a slight to a drastic change in the hiccups or even the kicking in the womb, then you must seek medical attention immediately.
+During pregnancy, you might be able to understand the different patterns of hiccups.
+If you notice irregularity or changes in the duration of hiccups, you should consult your doctor.
+The hiccups in this instance usually occur due to limited or no air supply to your baby.
+When you sense there is a slight to a drastic change in the hiccups or even the kicking in the womb, then you must seek medical help immediately.

 When Can You Expect Foetal Hiccups?

-How to Stop Baby Hiccups in the Womb?
+How to Stop Foetal Hiccups in the Womb

-- Eating nutritious food with protein, as it helps relax the baby and reduce hiccups in the womb.
+- Eat nutritious food; include protein-rich food in your diet as it can help relax your baby and reduce hiccups in the womb.

-- Counting the number of kicks and its duration in the late stage of pregnancy will help you keep track of your baby’s movements and his progress.
+- Counting the number of kicks and its duration in the late stage of pregnancy can help you keep track of your baby’s movements and his progress.

 When Should You Be Concerned?

-Mommies, when you feel there is a sudden increase in foetal hiccups, followed by a rise in the baby’s movement, be on the lookout.
-An ultrasound should be conducted immediately as your doctor will have a better idea as to what is the status of your baby.
+If you notice that there is a sudden increase in foetal hiccups, followed by a rise in the baby’s movement, you should consult your doctor.
+Your doctor will most likely suggest an ultrasound to get a better idea about the health of your baby.
 The earlier you catch the signs, the better.

 Also Read: Baby Kicking During Pregnancy